Ways to Pray:

 If you would like us to pray for you or someone else:

-• you may contact Pastor Bridget Sheely at 507-438-1352
+• Contact Pastor Bridget Sheely at 507-438-1352

 • We have a prayer chain available